 - Visa Infinite

-There are several different types of Visa cards.
-Each level has different benefits and use a tiered system.
+There are several different types of Visa cards, and each level has different benefits.
+Visa cards use a tiered system.
 In other words, as you go up the scale, each level includes the benefits of the tier below it plus additional benefits.

 These are actually fairly decent benefits given that this is the most basic level.
 Oftentimes, people aren’t even aware that their card offers rental car insurance.
 It’s a nice thing to have, especially if you travel often.